How does Insurance for Visitors determine Pre-Existing Conditions?

 This question now is: how do I know my visitor medical insurance will cover my visitors pre-existing conditions?
 Visitors health insurance is typically designed to only cover new accidents, sicknesses, and "acute onset pf pre existing conditions."
 For most plans- acute onset of pre-existing conditions is vague enough where it allows the insurance company to deny the claim.
 Most travel medical insurance plans typically pay out only 5-10% of total premiums in claims- and keep the rest as profit.
 All at the expense of unsuspecting loved ones who only want to protect their visitors health.

 INF plans pay claims for all pre-existing conditions.
-Visitors insurance that covers pre-existing conditions does exist- and it's covered by INF.
+Insurance for Visitors that covers pre-existing conditions does exist- and it's covered by INF.
 Only INF offers visitor health insurance which covers pre-existing conditions.
 Now- there are three key pieces of information used to determine pre-existing conditiosn, which we will go through below:

 How are Pre-Existing Conditions determined by visitors health insurance?